 Best Stargazing Spots on the Big Island of Hawaii

-Most known for its famous observatories, Mauna Kea and its slopes offer some of the best stargazing on Hawaii.
+Most known for its famous observatories, Mauna Kea, and its slopes offer some of the best stargazing in Hawaii.
 There are several parking areas and roads where you can pull off the saddle road.
 From there, you can drive up onto the mountain to a good elevation (8,000ft+), and see some of the clearest, darkest skies in the world.